Protecting Your House from Flood Water

 We had a UPS for charging the mobile phones in case the electricity was cut.

 We also sealed the drain of the upstairs bathtub with a trash bag and duct tape on top of the rubber seal (actually, two layers of plastic bag and duct tape).
 You know, bath tub stops usually are not so water tight, and leak over days.
 We kept the bath tub full of water in case the city water supply failed.
-Thais often keep a big trash can full of water in the bathroom anyway.
+Thais often keep a big trash can full of water in the bathroom anyway, so actually I would recommend buying a few of those and filling them up with water in advance.

 When The Flood Came